hellms/dell-democenter.github.io/README.md

 ## Getting Started

 Book a session with the [PowerProtect Data Manager - Advanced](https://democenter.dell.com/hol/HOL-0419-02)
-Once Signes in to the Session, we need to prepare the install the Powershell Modules
+Once Provisioned, sign in to the session.
+We need to prepare to the install the Powershell Modules

 Follow the Guide [Module 0](./Module_0.md) for more information

+## Index

 Module | Title | Link
 ------:|---------------------|---